Team-One-Developers/website-next/TAILGRID_GUIDE.md

 3. Navigate to the `React` tab on the Tailgrid component page.
 4. Identify the component's name in the displayed code (e.g., `About1()`).
 5. Create a file named `About1.tsx` under `src/components/tailgrid`.
-6. Copy the code provided on the Tailgrid website.
+6. Click on the filter/settings button to the right of the Copy button and disable the "Copy code with dark: classes" option.
+7. Click copy to copy
-7. Paste the copied code into the newly created file.
+8. Paste the copied code into the newly created file.

 ## Step 2: Adapting the Component